codyloyd/minotaur/docs/tutorial/README.md

 # Tutorial

-In this tutorial we are going to build a very simple clone of the game 'PONG' using tiny-game.
+In this tutorial, we are going to build a straightforward clone of the game 'PONG' using tiny-game.

-A basic outline of what we're going to cover.
+### A basic outline of what we're going to cover.

 1. Project setup.
 2. Drawing shapes with the Canvas API.